 Healthcare:

 The healthcare sector operates 24/7 to meet the needs of patients.
-Healthcare facilities, including hospitals, rely on split shifts to ensure uninterrupted care.
+Healthcare facilities, including hospitals, rely on split shifts to ensure constant care.
 Medical professionals such as nurses, doctors, and support staff often work split shifts.
 This ensures patients receive the required attention at any hour.

 Customer Support Centers: